Russia turns east to embrace looming China

 "But China will expect Russia to take its side when Beijing wants it," he said, especially on issues in East Asia.

-Russian officials emphasise that their positions on Syria reflect shared interests in maintaining centres of power outside of Washington and Brussels as well as a policy of non-interventionism, code for limiting Western influence in regions where either of the two countries have interests.
-Russia and China have voiced opposition to new sanctions against Iran, whose President Mahmoud Ahmadinejad is to meet the leaders in Beijing, over its nuclear programme.
+Russian officials emphasize that their positions on Syria reflect shared interests in maintaining centers of power outside of Washington and Brussels as well as a policy of non-interventionism, code for limiting Western influence in regions where either of the two countries have interests.
+Russia and China have voiced opposition to new sanctions against Iran, whose President Mahmoud Ahmadinejad is to meet the leaders in Beijing, over its nuclear program.

 Critics see Putin and the Chinese leadership interested mainly in discouraging demands for democracy.